-Seizure disorders are characterized by explosive episodes of uncontrolled & excessive electrical activity in the brain, or seizure, & results in a sudden change in behavior and level of consciousness.
+Seizure disorders, or seizures, are characterized by explosive episodes of uncontrolled and excessive electrical activity in the brain and results in a sudden change in behavior and level of consciousness.
 The event is described as a lightning storm in the brain.
-A seizure may be subtle & consist of abnormal sensations, or it may produce overt involuntary repetitive movements & loss of consciousness.
+A seizure may be subtle and consist of abnormal sensations, or it may produce overt involuntary repetitive movements and loss of consciousness.

-Partial seizures represent 60% of cases.
-Seizure activity is limited to a single area of the brain, & the person does not lose consciousness.
-However, the person often exhibits a lack of awareness, not knowing where they are, or how much time has passed.
+- Partial seizures represent 60% of cases.
+Seizure activity is limited to a single area of the brain, and the person does not lose consciousness.
+However, the person often exhibits a lack of awareness, not knowing where he or she is or how much time has passed.

 Symptoms depend on which type of seizure is experienced.
-A partial seizure may be associated with repeated nonpurposeful automatic movements such as turning the head from side to side, lip smacking, leg twitching, picking at clothing, or with sensations such as ringing in the ears, sensations of light, tingling that begins in one area & spreads.
+A partial seizure may be associated with repeated non-purposeful automatic movements such as turning the head from side to side, lip smacking, leg twitching, and picking at clothing, or with sensations such as tinnitus or ringing in the ears, sensations of light, or tingling beginning in one area and spreading.

 Black J: Medical-surgical nursing: clinical management for positive outcomes, 8e, St Louis, 2009, Saunders

 Dalal, K., Devarajan, E., Pandey, R.M., Subbiah, V., Tripathi, M. (2013).
 Role of reflexology and antiepileptic drugs in managing intractable epilepsy–a randomized controlled trial.
 Forsch Komplementmed, 20(2), 104-111